thomasbtf/sars-dashboard/README.md

 ## Getting Up and Running Locally With Docker

+The steps below will get you up and running with a local development environment.
+All of these commands assume you are in the root of this repository.

 ## Prerequisites

 - Docker; if you don’t have it yet, follow the installation instructions;